 |Browse||Use Browse to select particular file or folder on local disk, network share on LAN (local area network), etc.|

-- The value specified as Start in folder parameter can be retrieved from any Action within the Task by using Task start in folder value from Task Properties group of Internal category in Variable Wizard.
+- The value specified as Task startup folder parameter can be retrieved from any Action within the Task by using Task startup folder value from Task Properties group of Internal category in Variable Wizard.

 If you have any questions, please do not hesitate to contact our support team.